Welfare

 Animal welfare is essential for sustainable and profitable cattle production.
 It is also a legal responsibility.

-The Australian Animal Welfare Standards and Guidelines for Cattle (PDF, 1.25MB), encourages humane management practices, sets minimum standards of treatment of cattle, and informs people in charge of cattle of their responsibilities.
+The Australian Animal Welfare Standards and Guidelines for Cattle (PDF, 1.25MB), encourages humane management practices and sets minimum standards of treatment of cattle.
+The Guidelines informs people in charge of cattle of their responsibilities.

-Whether cattle are being produced through broad acre grazing or in intensive feedlots, owners/managers have a duty of care to ensure that the animals basic needs (based on the Five freedoms for animals RSPCA) are met.
-They are responsible for providing:
+Whether cattle are produced through broadacre grazing or in intensive feedlots, owners/managers have a duty of care to ensure that animals’ basic needs are met.
+Based on the five freedoms for animals as outlined by the RSPCA owners and managers are responsible for providing:

 - sufficient food and water